christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 ### ToM circuit <a id="tom-circuit"></a>
 <sub>[↑](#top)</sub>

+SAEs organize concepts into functionally coherent clusters.
+Because of this its possible that  LLMs might develop their own versions of brain-like regions<sub>[<a href="https://arxiv.org/html/2410.19750v1" title="Li" rel="nofollow">21</a>]</sub>.

+If specific attention heads are grouped into components, its possible to produce functional clusters—or subcircuits—which naturally emerge and synchronize across different positions in the input sequence.

 As a rough analogue to how neural fMRI scans capture distributed activations, attention heads shift focus across tokens, similar to how brain regions activate based on focus and task demands.
 We can make this analogy by thinking about the parallels between functional lobes in the brain and the structure of a transformers attention mechanisms.

 Each brain lobe has a specialized role: the occipital lobe handles vision, and the frontal lobe manages planning.
 Attention heads work similarly, processing contextual knowledge within specific structures.
 Like lobes aiding decision-making by accessing relevant knowledge, attention heads enable transformers to weigh parts of the input sequence.

 If we zoom out from any single head, we can define specific attention heads across layers as circuit components.
 From there, we can start mapping out how these components *fire* across the ToM passage, revealing how they work together to solve the task.
-SAEs organize concepts into functionally coherent clusters, suggesting LLMs develop their own versions of brain-like regions<sub>[<a href="https://arxiv.org/html/2410.19750v1" title="Li" rel="nofollow">21</a>]</sub>.
-By grouping specific attention heads into components, we see functional clusters—or subcircuits—naturally emerging and synchronizing across different positions in the sequence.

-The methodology here is pretty aligned with the original paper—collecting activations, computing co-occurrence metrics, applying spectral clustering, and building affinity matrices using the Phi coefficient—though the block size is tweaked.
+The methodology aligns closely with the original paper, but with some tweaks: activation data is collected, co-occurrence metrics are calculated, spectral clustering is applied, and affinity matrices with the Phi coefficient are used with spectral clustering.
 Tests were run on a small dataset that uses different templates to construct false belief passages that structurally resemble the original ToM narrative.

-The resulting plots show activations of ToM subcircuits—sets of attention heads—lighting up at key sequence positions during ToM passages.
-These subcircuits operate as a cohesive functional unit during the task.
-Components and their activations are relative to each other at different points in the sequence.
+The results show distinct ToM subcircuits—sets of attention heads lighting up at key points during the task.
+These components act as cohesive units, each one relative to others, activating or staying dormant at different sequence positions.
+High activation levels indicate “lit-up” components compared to others.
 High activation values indicate components that are more activated against components that are more or less dormant.

 Because of spectral clustering its possible to see which components have groups of heads that activate together across different contexts.
 Essentially this allows us to see how information flows through the network as its making its predictions.
-For example, within scene representation, certain heads may consistently activate with heads in copy suppression, particularly when managing changes in the scene and beliefs about the scene.
+For example, within scene representation, certain heads may consistently activate with heads in copy suppression, particularly when managing changes in the scene and beliefs about the scene in the penultimate state.
 By calculating these affinities, its possible to see which specific heads within each component interact most frequently, giving insight into sub-patterns within the larger components.

 <br>